Logo Futurismo

 The Wise Travellers | Gorreana Tea plantations

-For tea time, after a day full of activities and breathtaking landscapes, stop at Gorreana on your way back to Ponta Delgada via the North road if you are sleeping in the city.
+For tea time, after a day full of activities and breathtaking landscapes, stop at Gorreana Tea Plantation on your way back to Ponta Delgada via the North road if you are sleeping in the city.
 You can stroll in the fields, visit the factory, taste the local tea, and buy plenty of regional products.

 Day 5: Lagoa do Fogo & Ribeira Grande